85 Miles of Surprise: Columbia River Gorge

 By Don and Victoria Blodger

 The Columbia River started solely as our route between two points but ended up as a treasured destination.
+But we didn’t know about the hikes in the Columbia River Gorge area.

 As we traveled east from Portland, OR to Coeur d’ Alene, ID, we decided to follow the Columbia River because we assumed it would be a beautiful and scenic route, but nothing more.
 We never considered it a destination.